• Railroad / Transit Tunnels

 Gall Zeidler Consultants provided senior SCL/NATM technical representatives on site during the construction and the handover period.

-All tunnelling works have been completed and the line is expected to be in operation from first half of 2022.
+All tunnelling works have been completed and the line is in operation since 2022.

 Location: